 Third, each speech reflects the individuality of its speaker.
 While common themes are to be expected, each speaker displays characteristic particularities.
 For example, Paul's speech to the Ephesian elders in Acts chapter 20 has an amazing number of parallels to Paul's letters.
 This is just the sort of speech we would expect from the author of these letters.

 Fourth, in some places, Luke explicitly stated that he had summarized or abbreviated certain speeches.
-For instance, in Acts chapter 2 verse 40, he mentioned that Peter also spoke "many other words."
-Luke conscientiously alerted his readers to at least some of the times that his accounts did not provide the full content of particular speeches.
+For instance, in Acts 2:40, he mentioned that Peter also spoke "many other words."
 This should incline us to believe that Luke's goal was generally to provide a fuller representation of actual speeches in their original contexts.

 In these and a number of other ways, we can have assurance that Luke provided historically true speeches.
 He did not invent or fabricate the speeches in Acts to suit his purposes.
 Instead, he rested the authority of his own comments and narrative elaborations on the actual authoritative witness of the apostles.